patel-abhinav/Ecommerce-data-insights/README.md

 ### 🌟 Getting Started
 To explore this project, follow these steps:

-1- Clone the Repository:
+- **Clone the Repository:**
 git clone https://github.com/yourusername/ecommerce-sales-insights.git

-2- Open the Excel File: Start by reviewing the sales data and analysis in the Excel workbook.
+- **Open the Excel File:** Start by reviewing the sales data and analysis in the Excel workbook.

-3- Launch Power BI: Open the Power BI dashboard to interact with visualizations.
+- **Launch Power BI:** Open the Power BI dashboard to interact with visualizations.

 ### 👥 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or would like to collaborate, please fork the repository and submit a pull request.